sguerrero11/sguerrero11/README.md

 - 🌱 I’m currently expanding my Automation expertise.
 - 👯 I’m looking to collaborate on agonostic frameworks.
 - 📫 How to reach me: you can find me on QA Mercenaries!
-- ⚡ Fun facts:
+-⚡ Fun facts:
+    - I love playing the guitar;
+    - Exercising;
-- I love playing the guitar, travelling, hanging out with my dog (Hannah) and exercising!
+    - Hanging out with my dog --> Hannah <--
+    - And specially travelling!

 Tech stack: